-The main difference from the movie to the series is that Alicia Silverstone did not reprise her role as Cher.
+The main difference between the movie and the series is that Alicia Silverstone did not reprise her role as Cher.
 That role was filled by Rachel Blanchard.
 But there were others from the movie that did become part of the TV series, those being Stacy Dash as Dionne, Donald Faison as Murray, Elisa Donovan as Amber, Wallace Shawn as Mr. Hall, and Twink Caplan Ms. Geist.

-CLUELESS: THE MUSICAL
+CLUELESS: THE MUSICAL WENT OFF-BROADWAY

 The idea of making Clueless 2 has been kicked around for quite some time.
-With other teen movies being turned into musicals (Mean Girls, Heathers: The Musical) Heckerling saw a way to continue on as she brought Clueless to Off-Broadway.
+With other teen movies being turned into musicals (Mean Girls, Heathers: The Musical) Heckerling saw a way to continue on, as she brought Clueless to Off-Broadway.
 The songs included were of the ‘80s and ‘90s era and had the lyrics changed to fit the scenes of the show.
 Unfortunately, the show didn’t enjoy a long run, its lifespan lasting a mere two months.

 CLUELESS 2 AS A NEW TV SERIES WITH A TWIST

-The series was also being written by Jordan Reddout and Gus Hickey, who has written for the TV series Will & Grace.
+The series was also being written by Jordan Reddout and Gus Hickey, who had written for the TV series Will & Grace.
 There have not been any announced stars attached to this project, so we will see if it even comes to fruition.